Python3pkg/Mind/README.md

-Brain
+Mind
 =====
 Library for games in Python

-Brain.Knowledge:
+Mind.Knowledge:
 -	part of library for data saving.
--	Brain.Knowledge.Knowledge:
+-	Mind.Knowledge.Knowledge:
 *		-class for all data in programm
--	Brain.Knowledge.load:
+-	Mind.Knowledge.load:
 *		-function that loads saved data and returns Knowledge object

-Brain.Orientation:
+Mind.Orientation:
 -	part of library for maps.
--	Brain.Orientation.MAP:
+-	Mind.Orientation.MAP:
 *		-basic map class
--	Brain.Orientation.point:
+-	Mind.Orientation.point:
 *		-basic point class
--	Brain.Orientation.group_of_points:
+-	Mind.Orientation.group_of_points:
 *		-class for group of points